 1) It creates a more secure and private internet connection.

 2) It allows you set your IP address as being in almost any country, meaning you can trick any website into thinking you are in the United States so that you can watch your favorite shows.

-Hulu and Netflix have began cracking down and blocking some VPN users from using their service but the below two VPN services still work and I recommend using them:
+Hulu and Netflix have begun cracking down and blocking some VPN users from using their service, but the below two VPN services still work, and I recommend using them:

 hola.org: This is a free, easy to use, VPN service that allows you to enter any website in their search bar and it will make it look like you are located in any country you choose.
 However, you get what you pay for (free in this instance), and I have found the service to be very unreliable.
 Sometimes it works, or sometimes it’s too slow so for me it’s a pain, but I know some people use it to avoid paying for a VPN service.